gnudatalanguage/gdl/paper/paper.md

 # Statement of Need

-Interactive Data Language (`IDL`) is a commercial, domain-specific language used for processing data in various scientific fields, including astronomy, geosciences, biology, hyperspectral, and medical imaging.
-Although IDL is not so widely used in these days for scientific computing as the rise of modern computing languages such as Python, there are a lot of legacy IDL codes still being used these days.
-Undoubtedly, porting such legacy codes to new languages would require a huge effort, it is much more ecnonomic to run them with IDL.
-To run such IDL codes without any financial constraints, there have been several efforts to create a freeware clone of IDL, including Fawlty Language (<https://www.flxpert.hu/fl/>).
+Interactive Data Language (IDL) is a commercial, domain-specific language used for processing data in various scientific fields, including astronomy, geosciences, biology, hyperspectral, and medical imaging.
+Although IDL is not so widely used these days for scientific computing as the rise of modern computing languages such as Python, many legacy IDL codes are still being used these days.
+Undoubtedly, porting such legacy codes to new languages would require a huge effort, it is much more economic to run them with IDL.
+To run such IDL codes without any financial constraints, there have been several efforts to create a freeware clone of IDL, including Fawlty Language (https://www.flxpert.hu/fl/).
 Fawlty Language is a very successful implementation as it supports nearly 100% of the latest IDL 8.0 syntax.
-However, Faulty Language is not 100% guaranteed to behave exactly the same as IDL compiler when it comes to running legacy IDL codes, since it is not an open-source software package and users cannot easily report and fix their own problems to run their IDL codes.
+However, Faulty Language is not 100% guaranteed to behave the same as an IDL compiler when it comes to running legacy IDL codes, since it is not an open-source software package and users cannot easily report and fix their problems to run their IDL codes.

 The GDL project is an international effort to create a free software clone of Interactive Data Language (`IDL`) or Precision Visuals - Workstation Analysis and Visualization Environment (`PV-WAVE`), preserving the capability to run the vast body of